johnemmanuelbond/loggers.larders/content/Events/Terror at the Tower.md

 If dive right in start combat, otherwise, if they spend more than 1 hour out of line of sight:
 - Fail a group stealth: (DC 10) Ask for If stealthy approach

+##### Fight prep

+###### If rest:
+During middle watch, Kargoe gets up and approaches ruin enterence

+###### If explore immediately:
+Play it out, but Kargoe will try and enter the ruin well ahead of everyone, and look kind of weird doing so.

+Kargoe Insight
+- 10: doesn't seem quite himself
+- 15: he's been getting steadily weaker over the course of the trip, now that you think of it
+- 20: that viney growth sure is acting up

 ##### Fight
 **Round 1**: Blood burbles, viscous transit to someone. - descend, ascend at bart?